15 Ideas For Helping Kids Celebrate Mom On Mothers Day

 11. Keep the Kids Away so Mom Can Take a Nap

 Put simply, most moms just want a nap.
 This is not usually something she gets because of all of the demands on her time.
-So, take the kids out to the park for an hour or two so mom can get some uninterrupted shut-eye.
+Treat mom to a comfy loungewear set and take the kids out to the park for an hour or two so mom can get some uninterrupted shut-eye.

 12. Have the Kids Make Tissue Paper Flowers